paulsplacemd/Geospatialproject/README.md

 ## Key Features

-- **Geospatial Mapping:** Visualization of homeless shelters and social welfare centers near Paul's Place in Southwest Baltimore.
+-  Visualization of homeless shelters and social welfare centers near Paul's Place in Southwest Baltimore.
-- **Health Service Desert Identification:** Aims to highlight areas with limited access to health and social welfare resources.
+-  Aims to highlight areas with limited access to health and social welfare resources.
+-  Aims to support data-driven decisions for resource allocation and service delivery.

 ## Getting Started